BETHELEHEM, PA – Deion Sanders was an excellent NFL defensive back.

 It’s not enough to note that Deion Sanders’ name was on the school to promote it and perpetuate the fraud, although it was.
 Detailing what went on there wasn’t just a financial and institutional disaster, even though it it was.
 It wasn’t just about paying more attention to a reality show than running the school, though it was that as well.

-It was the story of the abomination the school made of education that needs to be addressed again and again.
+It was the story of the abomination the school made of the education of those kids that needs to be addressed again and again.

 In the early 2010s, Deion, brand ambassador for Under Armor, was approached with a great business proposition: “A partner suggested creating a Texas charter school,” The New York Times reported.
 “They would name it after Sanders: Prime Prep Academy.
 They would collect and mentor the finest male athletes in Texas and elsewhere and become a powerhouse.”

-The story of the foundation of the charter of the school being proposed to the Texas Board of Education, which seemed to rely more on a Deion Sanders personal appearance than, you know, any actual academic curriculum.
+The foundation of the charter of the school was proposed to the Texas Board of Education and was accepted – basically on the strength of a Deion Sanders personal appearance than, you know, any actual academic curriculum.
 “The curriculum design was nonexistent — it was laughable,” one dissident board member claimed.

 Athletically, Prime Prep was poised to a powerhouse school in the Texas high school athletics world.
 Sanders made sure it was so.
 Allegedly, he recruited kids from the local Waffle house.
 He had kids from Turks and Caicos living in an apartment off campus on his dime – a recruiting violation.
 Routinely he would poach coaches from nearby school and their athletes – also recruiting violations.